gsilva00/LBAW-Project/docs/wiki/ebd.md

 #### 2.2: Full-Text Search indexes

 Letting the user search through multiple options is required on the development of the project.
-Thus, to improve retrieval time, and, as consequence, the user experience, we depicted below how full-text search would be obtainable in certaint tables and attributes.
+Thus, to improve retrieval time, and, as consequence, the user experience, we depicted below how full-text search would be obtainable in certain tables and attributes.

 <table>
   <tr>